 Nuclear magnetic resonance (NMR) spectroscopy is now well-established as the preeminent method for the qualitative structural analysis of organic molecules.
-The potential for the application of quantitative nuclear magnetic resonance (qNMR) for organic analysis was also recognized soon after the technique became widely commercially available.
-However it has only been more recently, as instrumental capabilities have achieved a level of accuracy and precision comparable to those attainable by chromatographic techniques, that this potential has begun to be generally realized.
-Quantitative methods based on NMR spectroscopy, particularly for the assignment of the purity of individual organic compounds, are now actively and extensively implemented.
-As evidence, an editorial in the Journal of Medicinal Chemistry 5 highlighted and recommended the general utility of "absolute quantitative H NMR spectroscopy to determine the purity of biologically tested research compounds".
+The potential for the application of quantitative nuclear magnetic resonance (qNMR) for organic analysis was also recognized soon after the technique became commercially available.
+However it has only been more recently, as instrumental capabilities have achieved a level of accuracy and precision comparable to those attainable by chromatographic techniques, that this potential has begun to be widely realized.
+As a result quantitative methods based on NMR spectroscopy, particularly for the assignment of the purity of individual organic compounds, are now actively and extensively implemented.
+2,3,4 As evidence, a recent editorial in the Journal of Medicinal Chemistry 5 highlighted and recommended the general utility of "absolute quantitative H NMR spectroscopy to determine the purity of biologically tested research compounds".
 Purity assignment by qNMR spectroscopy also potentially meets the metrological requirements for a primary ratio measurement procedure.
-6 Validated qNMR methods are now being used, often in combination with data obtained by orthogonal chromatographic techniques, to assign the purity of organic materials intended for use as Primary Reference Materials for individual organic analytes.
-The availability of properly characterized Primary Reference Materials is in turn an essential initial step in establishing the metrological traceability for measurement results for an organic analyte linked through a calibration hierarchy to a specific pure material.
+6 Validated qNMR methods are now being used, generally in combination with data obtained by orthogonal chromatographic techniques, to assign the purity of organic materials intended for use as Primary Reference Materials for individual organic analytes.
+The availability of properly characterized Primary Reference Materials is in turn an essential initial step in establishing the metrological traceability for all measurement results for an organic analyte linked in a calibration hierarchy to a specific pure material.
 12

-The assignment of the mass fraction purity of an organic analyte A by qNMR in solution using an internal standard S is based on measurement equation (1) below:
+The assignment of the mass fraction purity of an organic analyte A by qNMR in solution using an internal standard S is based on the measurement equation given below.

-$$w{\rm A} = \frac{I{\rm A}}{I{\rm S}} \frac{N{\rm S}}{N{\rm A}} \frac{M{\rm A}}{M{\rm S}} \frac{m{\rm S}}{m{\rm A}} W{\rm S}$$ Equation 1
+$$w{\rm A} = \frac{I{\rm A}}{I{\rm S}} \frac{N{\rm S}}{N{\rm A}} \frac{M{\rm A}}{M{\rm S}} \frac{m{\rm S}}{m{\rm A}} w{\rm S}$$ Equation 1

-$w_A$ is the mass fraction of A in the material subject to assignment, $w_S$ the independently established mass fraction content of the internal standard S, $I_A$ and $I_S$ are the integrals of the quantified signals unique to A and S respectively, $N_A$ and $N_S$ the number of $^1H$ nuclei contributing to each quantified signal, $M_A$ and $M_S$ the molar masses of the analyte and internal standard and $m_A$ and $m_S$ the masses of the individual aliquots of the analyte and internal standard material used to prepare the solution subject to the qNMR measurement.
+$w{\rm A}$ is the mass fraction of the analyte in the material subject to assignment, $w{\rm S}$ the independently established mass fraction content of the internal standard, $I{\rm A}$ and $I{\rm S}$ are the integrals of the quantified signals, $N{\rm A}$ and $N{\rm S}$ the number of H nuclei contributing to each quantified signal, $M{\rm A}$ and $M{\rm S}$ the molar masses of the analyte and internal standard and $m{\rm A}$ and $m{\rm S}$ the masses of the analyte and internal standard material used to prepare the solution subject to the qNMR measurement.

-In optimal cases and with the data processing carried out by experienced operators the standard uncertainty for purity mass fraction assignments for non-problematic systems has been reported to reach the level of 1 mg.g-1 on an absolute basis, equivalent to 0.1 % relative.
-However this level of uncertainty is difficult to achieve on a routine basis and in addition is limited on a case by case basis being contingent on the structural complexity and impurity profile of A. Factors including, inter alia, the lineshape and multiplicity of the signals integrated, the extent and nature of potential interferences from impurities present in the analyte, the nature of the internal standard and solvent used, the magnetic field strength, hardware settings and performance characteristics of the spectrometer and the approach taken to transform the time domain free induction decay (FID) signal generated by the NMR experiment and integrate the signals of the resulting frequency domain spectrum can all contribute to the overall uncertainty of the assigned value.
+In optimal cases and with the data processing carried out by experienced operators the standard uncertainty for purity mass fraction assignments for non-problematic systems have been reported to reach the level of 1 mg.g-1 on an absolute basis, equivalent to 0.1 % relative.
+However this level of uncertainty is difficult to achieve on a routine basis and in addition is limited on a case by case basis.
+Factors including, inter alia, the lineshape and multiplicity of the signals integrated, the extent and nature of potential interferences from impurities present in the analyte, the nature of the internal standard and solvent used, the magnetic field strength, hardware settings and performance characteristics of the spectrometer and the approach taken to transform the time domain free induction decay (FID) signal generated by the NMR experiment and integrate the signals of the resulting frequency domain spectrum can all contribute to the overall uncertainty of the assigned value.
 Evidently, regardless of the precision of a qNMR measurement, the overall (relative) measurement uncertainty of a qNMR assignment can never be smaller than that associated with the purity of the internal standard used to obtain the result.